web-advanced-fall-2016/todolist-in-class-guacamole/README.md

 # Session 11 / in class exercise

+# Team Guacamole
+## Marielle, Yue

 ### Setup

 We are going to split into groups of two.
 Each team should collaborate to reach our goal.
 It's gonna be like the idea of [pair programming](https://en.wikipedia.org/wiki/Pair_programming).
 Engagement of both the students in coding is important.
 How to split the work is totally up to the teams (i.e. one person for front-end and the other for back-end).

 Start from planning.
 Before you jump into coding, take 5-10 minutes to define your approach and steps within your team.
 Maybe draw a simple sketch of your design.
 While one person is coding, the other team member is responsible to provoke ideas, make sure of code validity, recommend better ways of implementation or **most importantly ask questions if he/she doesn't understand something**.